Abdul Rahim Dagalo: 2023 Sudan war

 The conflict emerged four years after the ousting of President Omar Al-Bashir, stemming from tensions between the army and RSF, which jointly staged a coup in 2021.
-Sudan's military ruler, General Abdel Fattah Al-Burhan, issued a decree to dissolve the RSF, a move contested by Hemedti.
+Sudan's military ruler, General Abdel Fattah al-Burhan, issued a decree to dissolve the RSF, a move contested by Hemedti.
 After the RSF clashed with the Sudanese army in April 2023, Abdelrahim's videos circulated, confirming his leadership role.
 He left Sudan, traveling through Darfur, Chad, and Kenya.

-In September 2023, Abdelrahim Dagalo has faced international sanctions due to his alleged connection to human rights abuses and other war crimes during war in Sudan.
+In September 2023, Dagalo faced international sanctions due to his alleged connection to human rights abuses and other war crimes during the war in Sudan.
 The sanctions against Dagalo come amid ongoing conflict between the RSF and Sudan's army, particularly in West Darfur, where the RSF and allied militias are accused of violence.
-These sanctions are primarily in response to alleged human rights abuses associated with Abdelrahim Dagalo and his role in the RSF, as well as his connection to businesses, such as a gold mining company, which have also faced sanctions.
-These sanctions followed a decision by Sudan's leader, Abdel Fattah al-Burhan, to dissolve the RSF, revoke its independence, and allow legal prosecution for its members.
+These sanctions are primarily in response to alleged human rights abuses associated with Dagalo and his role in the RSF, as well as his connection to businesses, such as a gold mining company, which have also faced sanctions.
+These sanctions followed a decision by Abdel Fattah al-Burhan to dissolve the RSF, revoke its independence, and allow legal prosecution for its members.

 Dagalo stated that the sanctions were unfair and lacked a clear investigation.
 US Ambassador to the United Nations, Linda Thomas-Greenfield, defended the sanctions, emphasising the need for justice and accountability for atrocities committed against the Sudanese people.

 Dagalo also claimed that the RSF had acquired significant stores of weapons and supplies that could last for two decades.
 Meanwhile, Sudan faces a humanitarian crisis, with millions of people in need of assistance, and a large number of refugees fleeing to neighbouring countries, including Chad, Central African Republic, Egypt, Ethiopia, and South Sudan.
 The United Nations has appealed for substantial funding to address the humanitarian needs in Sudan, but it has only secured a fraction of the required amount to date.

 On 2 April 2025, Dagalo threatened that the RSF would launch an invasion of states in Northern Sudan after recent defeats in east of the country.

+In November 2025, the Foreign Affairs Council of the European Union took restrictive measures against Dagalo for violations committed by his troops, including during the El Fasher massacre.
+In December 2025, the United Kingdom imposed sanctions on Dagalo and three other senior RSF commanders over their role in the El Fasher massacre.
+In February 2026, Dagalo and three other senior RSF commanders were also sanctioned by the United Nations on similar charges.
+Dagalo was caught on film instructing his fighters to "leave nobody alive," in El Fasher.